powa-team/powa/README.md

 - Make sure you have installed and configured pg_stat_statements
 - create a dedicated database (powa for instance)
 - create extension powa in this databse
-- add "powa" in the shared_preload_libraries
+- add "powa" in the shared_preload_libraries in postgresql.conf (you should already have configured "pg_stat_statements")
-- configure guc
+- configure GUC in postgresql.conf (see the §Configuration below)
 - restart instance

 Configuration:
 ------------------------

-Here are the configuration parameters:
+Here are the configuration parameters (GUC) available:

 * powa.frequency : Defines the frequency of the snapshots.
 Minimum 5s.
 You can use the usual postgresql time abbreviations.
 If not specified, the unit is seconds.
 Defaults to 5 minutes.